-Heather J. Chin is deputy editor at Billy Penn at WHYY, in Philadelphia, after previously working as a digital producer at the Philadelphia Inquirer and as a breaking news editor at Flipboard and digital editor, EIC, and reporter with various Brooklyn and NYC publications.
+Heather J. Chin is deputy editor at Billy Penn at WHYY, in Philadelphia, after previously working as a digital producer at the Philadelphia Inquirer, as well as a breaking news editor at Flipboard, digital editor, EIC, and reporter with various Brooklyn and NYC publications.

-An award-winning reporter and editor specializing in breaking news, health, the arts, and Asian American issue, Heather has worked in journalism for 15 years and has centered her career around using solutions journalism and innovative storytelling to connect communities and newsrooms.
+An award-winning reporter and editor specializing in breaking news, health, the arts, and Asian American issues, Chin has worked in journalism for 15 years and has centered her career around using solutions journalism and innovative storytelling to connect communities and newsrooms.

-A third-generation Brooklyn native, Heather is also active with the Asian American Journalists Association, serving as co-director of their Freelance affinity group and national board representative for the Philadelphia chapter.
+A third-generation Brooklyn native, Chin is also active with the Asian American Journalists Association, serving as co-director of their Freelance affinity group and national board representative for the Philadelphia chapter.
 She also co-founded a women-led hyperlocal audio storytelling collective Local Switchboard NYC and was a 2020-2021 Lenfest Constellation News Leadership Fellow.

-Heather J. Chin (continued) Heather strives to use her skills as an editor and writer to both inform the public and encourage camaraderie and communication between journalists and the communities they serve.
+Chin strives to use her skills as an editor and writer to both inform the public and encourage camaraderie and communication between journalists and the communities they serve.